 Family owned and operated Jaindl Turkey Farms has been in the turkey business for more than 70 years in Pennsylvania’s Lehigh Valley.
 They provide our Stew Leonard’s shoppers with our all-natural free-range Naked Turkey, which is fed a 100% vegetarian diet and are NEVER given antibiotics or added hormones.
 We like cooking this bird because it has 50% more white meat and 55% less fat than regular turkeys!
 You can’t buy a better turkey!

-Top 5 Thanksgiving Customer Questions
+Our Top Thanksgiving Customer Questions

-Every year, our customers ask Stew’s chefs the same five questions about the best way to choose, prepare, and cook their holiday turkey.
+Every year, our customers ask Stew’s chefs the same questions about the best way to choose, prepare, and cook their holiday turkey.
 This year, Stew Leonard Jr. shares his top turkey tips that he’s picked up over the course of his lifetime in the grocery business:

 Q. What size turkey should I buy and how far in advance can I buy it?

 A. Stew Leonard’s offers a range of sizes to meet everyone’s needs!
 Our turkeys weigh in anywhere between 12lbs to 28lbs!
 Now that’s a big bird!
 But I think that having leftovers is just as important as the big meal itself, so I always make sure that we have a bird that allows for 2lbs. of turkey meat per person.
 If you’re not a fan of leftovers though, I think that 1.5 lbs. per person is just fine.
 Our fresh turkeys can be purchased 10 days in advance, giving you more time to prepare for the big day!

 Q. What kind of turkey do you sell?

 A. Our best-selling turkey is our all-natural free-range

 Q. How should I store my turkey prior to cooking?